inversesquarelaw/simple-game-engine/README.md

 simple-game-engine
 ==================

-simple text based adventure game engine written in python
+Simple text based adventure game engine written in python.

+This is an exercise in Object Oriented Design.